chocolateboy/gm-compat/README.md

 ## Why?

-Because writing cross-engine code which mutates page properties is fiddly and non-obvious.
+Because writing cross-engine code which mutates page properties is fiddly and verbose.
 This shim aims to abstract away the inconsistencies and incompatibilities so that scripts don't need to reinvent it.

 ## Why not?